Sales of petroleum products

 If a company does not meet the delivery deadline, figures for the corresponding month last year are used.
 These are corrected as soon as the new figures are delivered.

 On the 14th of April 2021 yearly figures for marine gas oils and dutiable auto diesel were corrected for the period 2012-2019.
 Previously collected sales figures for these products had been too low.

 Monthly sales figures (preliminary statistics) were corrected back to 2020.
-This correction means that monthly figures from 2020 onwards are not comparable with periods before 2020.
+This correction means that monthly figures for dutiable auto diesel and marine gas oils (and the total) from 2020 onwards are not comparable with periods before 2020.